kubernetes/kubernetes/examples/guestbook-go/README.md

 ## GuestBook example

 This example shows how to build a simple multi-tier web application using Kubernetes and Docker.

-The example combines a web frontend, a redis master for storage and a replicated set of redis slaves.
+It consists of a web frontend, a redis master for storage and a replicated set of redis slaves.

 ### Step Zero: Prerequisites